Get Keys from a Dictionary by Value in Python

 # IndexError: list index out of range

-If you need to perform the same operation multiple times, it's helpful to define a function.
+If you need to perform this operation multiple times, defining a function can be helpful:

 def get_keys_from_value(d, val):